mihaelamj/pasxs/README.md

 Wrappers around C functions in libxs_lib

 ##To Be Done
-Wrapp all necessary functions, add more exaples and make object model based on C++ XS object model.
+Wrap all necessary functions, add more exaples and make object model based on C++ XS object model.